Module 3.2: The Three Pillars of Observability

 War Story: The $6.7 Million Investigation Gap

-At 9:31 AM Eastern, order execution latency jumped from 3ms to 400ms.
-For a high-frequency trading platform, this was catastrophic.
-Every millisecond of delay meant lost arbitrage opportunities.
-Customers were losing money—and switching to competitors in real-time.
+At 9:31 AM Eastern, order execution latency jumped from 3 ms to 400 ms. For a high-frequency trading platform, this was catastrophic; every millisecond of delay translated into lost arbitrage opportunities.
+Customers were losing money in real-time and switching to competitors before the on-call team had even finished reading the alert.

 Time to resolution: 83 minutes.
-Fix took 2 minutes.
-Finding the problem took 81.
+The fix took 2 minutes.
+The investigation took 81.

 Part 5: Beyond the Three Pillars